Convert docx to html with GroupDocs.Editor Java guide

 | OutOfMemoryError on big files | Increase JVM heap (-Xmx) or load the document with WordProcessingLoadOptions#setPageCountLimit. |

-| Missing images after conversion | Ensure the output directory is writable and that image resources are saved alongside the HTML file. |
+| Missing images after conversion | Verify the output directory is writable and that the library can write the image resources folder alongside the HTML file. |

-| Password‑protected documents fail to load | Set the password on WordProcessingLoadOptions#setPassword("yourPassword"). |
+| Password‑protected documents fail to load | Set the password on WordProcessingLoadOptions#setPassword("yourPassword") before initializing the editor. |

 Q: Is GroupDocs.Editor compatible with all Word formats?